 East Lake is a perfect lake for fly fishing.
-It has a weed bed that more or less circles the lake and has an abundant fish population that love to eat the bugs in these weed beds.
+It has a weed bed that more or less circles the lake and has an abundant fish population that loves to eat the bugs in these weed beds.
 If you know the basics of fly fishing, you can have a blast at East Lake.

 Fly fishing from the shore or wading in, in all honesty, is not the most productive way to fly fish the lake.
 You really need to be in a float tube or boat to reach the back side (lake side) of the weed bed: this is where the fish are located and are feeding.

 An average fly fisherman with average skills can catch dozens of fish a day from a float tube or boat.
 A person that has never even seen a fly rod will more than likely catch several his first day out.

 Even if you don’t own a fly rod you can use a regular spin casting rod/reel and have almost the same results as the fly fisherman.
 Ask the staff inside the East Lake Resort store how to do it and they will let you in on the secrets!